amgad-hassan/youtube-downloader/readme.md

 ## Youtube Downloader Web App
 -----------------------------
 Working youtube downloader app.
 Uses [youtube-dl](https://rg3.github.io/youtube-dl/) .
+This App used to view and download the video you requested .

 ## Quick Start